yona75/dts2019-workshop/CompilingWorkshopFW.md

 - *build/partitions_example.bin*
 - *build/bootloader/bootloader.bin*

-15. Flash the firmware and observe console output as described in %%% section
+15. Flash the firmware and observe console output as described in [Uploading compiled firmware to ESP32 development board](./FlashingFW.md) section

 16. In AWS Console navigate to AWS IoT Core -> Manage -> <YOUR THING> -> Shadow Observe the sensors output